David is a writer and an avid fitness enthusiast who gained a muscular physique through resistance training.

-Are you trying to get a bigger, firmer, and/or sexier butt?
+Are you trying to get a bigger, firmer butt?
 This article outlines why the one-legged leg press is a great glute builder.
 In addition, this article provides some tips regarding nutrition, different rep ranges, workout volume, and more.

 The traditional two-legged leg press mainly works the quadriceps.
 The single-legged leg press still works the quadriceps, but the glutes are activated more.